 The Federal Pell Grant Program is the largest federal entitlement program for undergraduate students.
-Awards are estimated to range from \$605 to \$5,645 (subject to change) for the 2013-14 academic year, for either full or part-time study.
+Awards are estimated to range from \$626 to \$5,775 (subject to change) for the 2015-16 academic year, for full time study.
+Awards can also be pro-rated for part time study.
 Students apply for the Federal Pell Grant by completing the Free Application for Federal Student Aid (FAFSA).
-It is, however, up to the Office of Financial Aid to determine the amount of the award.
+It is, however, up to the Office of

+Financial Aid to determine the amount of the award.